zkLinkProtocol/relayer/running-a-relayer.md

 ## Which account will be used to send transactions?
 When running with a MNEMONIC configured, the first account associated with the MNEMONIC set in the environment will be used.
 Be sure to add ETH and any token balances to its account so that it can send relays.

+## Rebalancing between different blockchains
+Currently, automatic rebalancing is not available, users have to manually swap tokens between different blockchains.
+The relayer will log the following warning message when a token shortage occurs.
+Shortfall on {chain}
+{token} cumulative shortfall of {amount}